-The Am29LV800D is an 8 Mbit, 3.0 volt-only Flash memory organized as 1,048,576 bytes or 524,288 words.
-The device is offered in 48-ball FBGA, 44-pin SO, and 48-pin TSOP packages.
-For more information, refer to publication number 21536.
+The Am29LV200B is a 2 Mbit, 3.0 volt-only Flash memory organized as 262,144 bytes or 131,072 words.
+The device is offered in 44-pin SO, 48-pin TSOP, and 48-ball FBGA packages.
 The word-wide data (x16) appears on DQ15-DQ0; the byte-wide (x8) data appears on DQ7-DQ0.
-This device requires only a single, 3.0 volt V{CC} supply to perform read, program, and erase operations.
-A standard EPROM programmer can also be used to program and erase the device.
+This device is designed to be programmed in-system using only a single 3.0 volt $V{\rm CC}$ supply.
+No $V{\rm PP}$ is required for write or erase operations.
+The device can also be programmed in standard EPROM programmers.

-This device is manufactured using AMD's 0.23 μ m process technology, and offers all the features and benefits of the Am29LV800B, which was manufactured using 0.32 μ m process technology.
+This device is manufactured using AMD's 0.32 μm process technology, and offers all the features and benefits of the Am29LV200, which was manufactured using 0.5 μm process technology.
+In addition, the Am29LV200B features unlock bypass programming and in-system sector protection/unprotection.

-The standard device offers access times of 70, 90, and 120 ns, allowing high speed microprocessors to operate without wait states.
+The standard device offers access times of 55, 70, 90 and 120 ns, allowing high speed microprocessors to operate without wait states.
 To eliminate bus contention the device has separate chip enable (CE#), write enable (WE#) and output enable (OE#) controls.

-The device requires only a single 3.0 volt power sup-ply for both read and write functions.
+The device requires only a single 3.0 volt power supply for both read and write functions.
 Internally generated and regulated voltages are provided for the program and erase operations.